IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project0.rst

 -----------------

 .. figure:: images/project0-walls.png
-   :alt: Creating Walls in BlenderBIM
+   :alt: Creating Walls in Bonsai
    :width: 100%

-   Creating Walls in BlenderBIM
+   Creating Walls in Bonsai

 1. Use the "Create Wall" tool to draw the room's perimeter of a room 6m by 3m.
 Use mitre join.
 2. Add an interior wall across the room in the middle.
 Use butt join.